benswift/benswift.github.io/_posts/2019-08-06-making-the-most-of-meetings-with-research-students.md

     pipeline is full all the way through to the "capstone" research projects that many students take at the end of their degree.

-So, here are some thoughts in my brain for conducting one-on-one meetings with research students.
+So, here are some thoughts in my brain for conducting effective one-on-one meetings with research students.
 As research student numbers grow, I wanna have a good "template" for each meeting, and then vary as necessary.

 ## (Default) meeting agenda